 The following sections provide details on the highlighted points of interest of the eastern side of Mamshit.

 On the south-eastern side of the city is the “Church of the Martyrs”, part of a Byzantine monastery.
 It is named after the martyrs who were buried in boxes in the rooms that flanked the apse.

-Its location is indicated on the map as a red square.
-A view of the church and the baptismal chamber is shown below.
+A ground view of the church and the baptismal chamber is shown below.